tianjianl/JamSTGCN/README.md

 <img width="276" alt="截屏2021-12-07 下午2 41 47" src="https://user-images.githubusercontent.com/20365304/144980066-f5936af9-961a-4f51-857a-269b35b3ffaa.png">

 #### Incorporation of historical jam pattern
-Jam status often follow weekly patterns.
-In order to let the model study historical patterns, we directly feed the model historical jam data with the same day and hour aligned.
+Jam status often follow daily patterns.
+In order to let the model study historical patterns, we directly feed the model historical jam data with the same hour aligned.
 For example, if we want to predict the traffic status at 8PM.
-30, Nov, 2021, we feed the model the 8PM traffic status in the past 12 tuesdays directly through a graph convolution layer, then concat it with the output of the S-T convolution blocks to generate the input of the final classifying layer.
+30, Nov, 2021, we feed the model the 8PM traffic status in the past 12 days directly through a graph convolution layer, then concat it with the output of the S-T convolution blocks to generate the input of the final classifying layer.

 <img width="551" alt="截屏2021-12-01 下午3 35 25" src="https://user-images.githubusercontent.com/20365304/144978158-b4baf9fd-a18c-40c5-9c77-dd73572f6ed3.png">